Halloween of Days Gone By

 Having grown up in an era where it was safe to go trick-or-treating way past dark with no adult supervision, I remember the excitement of receiving not only the usual candy bars of the day, but also those homemade popcorn balls, taffy apples, and occasionally cupcakes or brownies.

-We weren’t concerned with germs, unpackaged items, or that someone were might try to poison or abduct us.
-Times have changed, but some things have not – namely, the amount of sugary treats being distributed and consumed remains high, whether they’re home-made or not.
+We weren’t concerned with germs, unpackaged items, or that someone might try to poison or abduct us.
+Times have changed, but some things have not - namely, the amount of sugary treats being distributed and consumed, whether they're homemade or not.

-Sugary candy at Halloween wouldn’t be that big of a deal if we weren’t also giving the kids so much sugar on a regular basis: sugary cereals for breakfast, sugar-filled sodas, fruit punch, fruit gummies and roll-ups, processed snack cakes and donuts, ice cream, flavored yogurts, puddings, and candy/candy bars on a regular basis.
+Halloween candy is just one small reason the kids are eating so much sugar.
+Other reasons include sugary breakfast cereals, sugar-filled sodas, fruit juices, punch, fruit gummies and roll-ups, processed snack cakes and donuts, ice cream, flavored yogurts, puddings, and candy on a regular basis.

-Plus the festivities throughout the year which also feature lots of sugar, such as birthdays, Christmas, Easter, other holidays and school events.
-Sugar has become an all too frequent part of the daily fare.
-Some homes treat every day as a birthday party as far as the foods go.
+When we throw in the festivities throughout the year which feature lots of sugar, such as birthdays, Christmas, Easter, other holidays and school events, it becomes apparent that sugar has become an all too frequent part of daily life, with the majority of parents totally unaware of the increased health risks being imposed upon their children.

 Celebrate Without Overdosing

-However, there are some party snacks and Halloween hand-outs which will allow you to celebrate and enjoy the festivities without overdosing on refined sugars, and without contributing to your child’s possible life-long addictions.
+The good news is there are Halloween party snacks and hand-outs which will allow you to celebrate and enjoy the festivities without overdosing on refined sugars, and without contributing to your child's possible life-long addictions.
 You may not know this, but sugar and chocolate are two of our most highly addictive foods.

 Healthy Handout Alternatives: